-The on-line system for graduate applications for the next academic year opens in mid September from the Office of Graduate Admissions.
+The on-line system for graduate applications for the next academic year opens in early September from the Office of Graduate Admissions.
 The department only admits students for the fall quarter of each year.

 When deciding whether to apply or not, you should be aware of how competitive the process is.
 Successful applicants have scores above the 94th percentile on the quantitative GRE, and received excellent grades in economics and math courses during their previous studies.

-- September 27, 2017:Knight-Hennessy Scholars program deadline (additional application process-see below)
+- September 12, 2018:Knight-Hennessy Scholars program deadline (additional application process-see below)

 - April 15, 2018: Economics Department must be informed of student decisions

 - Late-Aug: Required arrival for newly admitted Ph.D students

 General Stanford graduate admissions information can be found at the Office of Graduate Admissions.